jerdog/auth0-blog/_posts/2018-05-24-ruby-on-rails-killer-workflow-with-docker-part-2.md

 description: "Learn how to set up a killer dockerized workflow that will raise your productivity while developing Ruby on Rails applications."
 longdescription: "In this series, you will learn how to set up a killer dockerized workflow that will raise your productivity while developing Ruby on Rails application.
 You will use tools like Docker, Docker Compose, Travis, and Heroku to set up a state-of-the-art workflow."
 date: 2018-05-24 08:30
-category: Technical Guide, Backend, Ruby On Rails
+category: Technical Guide, Deep Dive, Ruby On Rails
 design:
   bg_color: "#4A4A4A"
   image: https://cdn.auth0.com/blog/ruby-workflow-docker/logo.png